-The Tri-Lakes Humane Society employs a Dog/Animal Control Officer, and is under contract for Dog/Animal Control Services and Shelter Services with towns/villages in the Saranac Lake, NY area.
-Our current ACO is Lena Bombard, and she has been employed by our organization for over 17 years.
+The Tri-Lakes Humane Society provides shelter to animals and also employs a Dog/Animal Control Officer.
+We are under contract for Dog/Animal Control Services and Shelter Services with local towns and villages in the Saranac Lake and Northern NY area.

 - Saranac Lake Police Department (518) 891-4422